walles/headsetharry/README.md

 just receiving broadcasts, nothing that needs to be restarted for that.
 * Think about whether we think we'll survive device reboots.
 Yes, we're just receiving broadcasts, nothing that needs to be restarted for that.
+* Add a `.travis.yml` configuration to run lint and the unit tests